sdncoder/sdncoder.github.io/wiki/zerotrust.md

+Zero trust means no one should be automatically trusted, once verified only limited access should be given.
+ZTA focuses on who and what is accessing the network.

 ### Zero Trust Network Intrastructure
 *  user to application segmentation.
 *  The zero-trust model moves security away from implied trust that is based on network location.